Olivia (2025 film): Reception

 Giona A. Nazzaro, artistic director of the Locarno Film Festival, regarded Olivia as "one of the strongest of all films in the entire edition of Locarno" in the 2025 Official Selection announcement.

+Travis Jeppesen of Sight and Sound magazine wrote that "Olivia doesn’t really look like anything else on the cinematic landscape, implying that the New Argentine Cinema might have found its latest descendant in Sofía Petersen".

-For Micropsia, Diego Lerer wrote that "mysterious and evocative, Olivia is a distinctly original and personal Argentine film, the kind that reveals a filmmaker with a singular creative world.
+For Micropsia, Diego Lerer wrote, "mysterious and evocative, Olivia is a distinctly original and personal Argentine film, the kind that reveals a filmmaker with a singular creative world.
 Complex and ever-shifting, it can be viewed linearly as the story of a woman’s search for her father, but it also seems intent on conveying an atmosphere—a set of sensations—rooted in a specific place: Argentina’s Patagonia, inhabited by curious characters and prone to the unexpected".
 He stated that Olivia "marks the arrival of an Argentine director who is sure to spark conversation in the years ahead".